 Simple Loss Reason Entry

 With the input of the loss reasons oee.cloud sets on humans.
-Only he can decide in the complexity of the entire system, what is the actual cause for a standstill was.
+Only humans can decide in the complexity of the entire system, what is the actual cause for a standstill was.
 That’s why we made it as easy as possible for the employee to make these entries.
 Commercially available Android or iOS tablets have been proven to detect the causes of availability, performance and quality losses.

 The tablets also require internet access and are usually attached to a workbench or shelf with a gooseneck.
 If an input is required, the tablet receives a push notification and displays the loss catalog, whereby different catalogs can be configured for availability, performance and quality losses.